Llangelynnin, Conwy: The Holy Well

 In the south-eastern corner of the churchyard is a well, Ffynnon Gelynin (sometimes known as "The Holy Well of St. Celynin"), a small walled rectangular pool, which was renowned for its power to cure sick children.
 One old story relates that parents would throw items of their sick child's clothing into the water.
 If the clothes floated their child would live.
 If they sank the child was destined to die of the illness.
 The well was once roofed over but this structure no longer exists.
 The walls around the well, and probably the benches too, were later additions made when the churchyard was restored.
 The presence of surface water at this elevation was probably the reason for its designation as a site for early settlement, and the holy well itself almost certainly predates the church.

-Outside the churchyard

-Outside the churchyard itself, close to the well, are the remains of a round building.
-A church terrier of 1742 refers to this, and to its use as a stable.

-Beyond the south-east corner of the churchyard there was once an old inn, demolished in the 19th century.

 Access to the church

 Despite its remoteness, the church is well signposted from Henryd, which lies off the B5106 south of Conwy.
 The single track road is metalled up to the small car park below the church.
 The church is not named on the Ordnance Survey map, but lies at reference SH751737.

 The church is open to visitors at most times.
 Only occasionally are services held in the church, in the summer and on special occasions.